ArbazKhan132000/Supply-Chain-Managment-SQL-/README.md

 ## Files Included

 - `supply_chain_analysis.sql`: SQL script containing the queries used for analysis.
-- `README.md`: Project description and documentation.
+- `README.md`: Project description and documentation